JoaoRibeiroMedeiros/BrazilianStockMarketAnalysis/README.md

 ##Fluctuation Relation (overview)

-The idea of the following work is to investigate the validity of fluctuantion relations in the Brazilian Stock Market, starting by trade volumes.
+This work is an investigattion into the validity of fluctuntion relations in the Brazilian Stock Market, starting by trade volumes.

+##Turbulent Flows (overview)

+This work is tries to characterize turbulent behaviour in Brazilian Stock Market.

-We shall investigate data retrieved from brazilian Bovespa stock market (http://www.b3.com.br/pt_br/)
+All Data is retrieved from brazilian Bovespa stock market (http://www.b3.com.br/pt_br/)